Majjhima Nikāya 111

 So tāya samāpattiyā sato vuṭṭhahitvā ye dhammā atītā niruddhā vipariṇatā te dhamme samanupassati:

-Then he contemplated the phenomena in that attainment that had passed, ceased, and perished:
+Then he contemplated the phenomena of that attainment that had passed, ceased, and perished:

 ‘evaṁ kirame dhammā ahutvā sambhonti, hutvā paṭiventī’ti.